Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Numerical tests: one-site model

-Other compact groups can be treated in the same way.
-Figure~\ref{fig:energy_density_SU(3)} shows plots of the energy density $\vev{e}$ for $SU(3)$ with various values of $\beta \in i\,\bbR$.
-The parameters are set to the same values as those of the $SU(2)$ case, except that the sample size is 2000.
+Other compact groups can be treated in the same manner.
+Figure~\ref{fig:energy_density_SU(3)} shows the energy density $\vev{e}$ for the $SU(3)$ one-site model with various values of $\beta \in i\,\bbR$.
+The simulation parameters are set to be the same as those used in the $SU(2)$ case.
 The numerical results are again in good agreement with the analytical results.
-This provides another strong evidence for the validity of the present formalism.
+This provides further strong evidence for the validity of the present formalism.